Shell1010/AQW-md/Item Guides/Sepulchure's Doomknight Armour.md

 - **3(or 4) [DoomSoldier Weapon Kits](http://aqwwiki.wikidot.com/doomsoldier-weapon-kit)
 - **4(or 5) [DoomKnight Weapon Kits](http://aqwwiki.wikidot.com/doomknight-weapon-kit)
 - **3 or more - [Ominous Aura](http://aqwwiki.wikidot.com/ominous-aura)

+---
 ## Step 4: Festering Finite Foreclosure

 - Access Vayle's [DOOM Merge](http://aqwwiki.wikidot.com/doom-merge-1) shop at /necropolis.
 Complete merges for the Daggers, Bow, then Broadsword.
 	- Open Vayle's merge shop at /necropolis and merge the Daggers of Destruction > Shadow Daggers of Destruction > Necrotic Daggers of Destruction.
 	- Use this weapon to complete the "Pinpoint the Pieces with Necrotic Daggers" quest from Vayle for 30 Ominous Auras.
 	- Spend time obtaining **30 Ominous Auras** for the corresponding quest by battling at [/dwarfhold](http://aqwwiki.wikidot.com/dwarfhold) against Chaos Drows.
 	- Merge **25 Auras into 1 Diabolical Aura** at [Vayle's DOOM Merge](http://aqwwiki.wikidot.com/doom-merge-1)

-	- Merge Reprehensible Rhodium > Reprehensible Rhodium of Doom
+	- Merge Reprehensible Rhodium > Reprehensible Rhodium of Doom.
-      Do this at Geopetal's forge at /dwarfhold.
+		- Do this at Geopetal's forge at /dwarfhold.
     - Merge [Bow of the Shadows](http://aqwwiki.wikidot.com/bow-to-the-shadows) to [ShadowBow of the Shadows](http://aqwwiki.wikidot.com/shadowbow-of-the-shadows) to  [Necrotic Bow of the Shadow](http://aqwwiki.wikidot.com/necrotic-bow-of-the-shadow) in [Vayle's DOOM Merge](http://aqwwiki.wikidot.com/doom-merge-1)  at /necropolis.

 	- Merge [Broadsword of Bane](http://aqwwiki.wikidot.com/broadsword-of-bane) > [Shadow Broadsword of Bane](http://aqwwiki.wikidot.com/shadow-broadsword-of-bane) >  [Necrotic Broadsword of Bane](http://aqwwiki.wikidot.com/necrotic-broadsword-of-bane) at  [Vayle's DOOM Merge](http://aqwwiki.wikidot.com/doom-merge-1) at /necropolis.
 	- Complete "Pinpoint the Pieces with Necrotic Broadsword"
 	- Do this for a Diabolical Aura.

+---
 ## We've come a long way, just double-check if you have:

 -  [Necrotic Daggers of Destruction](http://aqwwiki.wikidot.com/necrotic-daggers-of-destruction)